 A very big women’s fashion brand in Israel.
 I Used a smart remarketing list and dynamic catalog, and I was able to increase the ROI by 150%.
 When you make sure your remarketing list is built with a high-quality audience - you see immediate results.

 Roshan has 8+ years experience managing digital marketing for brands from Australia, Asia, Europe and US.
 Involved in house + as an agency / freelance consultant.
 Obsessed with growth and data-driven marketing.

 A robust e-commerce platform.
-If scaling a large e-commerce website with thousands of products, Magento is a reliable and secure option.
+If you're scaling a large e-commerce site with thousands of products, then Magento is a reliable and secure option.
 The recent versions are easy to use and have built-in SEO too.
 Integration with external tools are readily available.
 Magento + Facebook is one such integration where you can upload all product feed right into Facebook shop to prevent cart abandonment.
 Combined with Facebook Catalog and Facebook Pixel, you can run dynamic ads for the products.
 This can even be extended to tag products on Instagram.

 Audience targeting on Google Display Network.
 Using the right placements can result in amazing conversion rates.
 By default Google tries to reach more users similar to the chosen audience.
 While more reach may be a good option in some cases, if you know your audience, you can narrow or turn off targeting expansion.
 You can toggle between various levels of audience reach if you are still looking for the right audience.
 Once you know which placements you want to target, disabling the targeting expansion in ad groups will give more control and higher ROI.